Meet the Team

 In my career, I’ve sought to provide opportunities for students who, like me, have a lot of energy and learn with their whole body.
 Before joining the Museum in 2019, I spent ten years with Science Fun for Everyone developing and facilitating awesome hands-on, science activities for elementary students.
 I’m thrilled now to work at the Museum where we create a community that strives to experience science through all of our senses, with our whole body, and with lots of energy!

-AndreaAs an undergraduate student at NC State University studying Zoology, I love my position as a Fellow because it allows me to expand my knowledge and learn all sorts of things about all kinds of topics.
+During my undergraduate career at NC State University I studied Zoology, I love my position as a Associate Program Manager for Community Engagement because it allows me to expand my knowledge and learn all sorts of things about all kinds of topics.
 I grew up going to museums and science centers which spurred my love for animals, but it also gave me an appreciation for all forms of STEM that I love sharing with others!